Bell nonlocality, signal locality and unpredictability (or What Bohr could have told Einstein at Solvay had he known about Bell experiments): Discussion and conclusion

 Furthermore, we arrive at this conclusion without needing to assume anything about quantum mechanics.
 It is simply a consequence of bare experimental data and an uncontroversial consequence of the theory of relativity.
-Bohr, of course, could not have known about this result before Bell, but if he did, he could have much more easily convinced Einstein that his attempts to make quantum phenomena predictable were bound to fail.
-An interesting question for further research is whether the assumption of signal locality together with the observed violations of Bell inequalities (plus perhaps some plausible additional assumption) can be used to derive further constraints on predictability so as to reproduce exactly Heisenberg's uncertainty principle.
+Bohr, of course, could not have known about this result before Bell, but if he did, he could have much more easily convinced Einstein that his attempts to make quantum phenomena predictable were bound to fail \footnote{Although, of course, this would have no implication for Einstein's later attacks on the \emph{completeness} of quantum theory.
+Of course all that we have said about the Bohr-Einstein debates accepts that Bohr's narrative of the events is accurate.
+It has been argued by Howard \cite{How89} and by Bacciagaluppi and Valentini \cite{BV09} that Bohr misunderstood Einstein's arguments, and that actually Einstein was arguing for incompleteness (based on nonseparability), rather than incorrectness, the whole time.}.
+And in another twist of irony, he could have again used Einstein's own theory of relativity to prove him wrong.

-I am indebted to Howard Wiseman for innumerous discussions about the issues surrounding Bell's theorem.
-His notes on the topic strongly influenced not only the style of the presentation of this paper but my own understanding of the topic.
-I am also grateful to Rob Spekkens for useful feedback and encouragement.
-This work was partly supported by an Australian Research Council postdoctoral research fellowship.